LawanGoud/HTML-AND-CSS/Introduction to Responsive Web Design/README.md

 If Bootstrap class name is `col-12`, it occupies the entire width available inside the row.

 The Bootstrap class names `col-*` indicates the number of columns you would like to use out of the possible 12 columns per row.
 For example, `col-1`, `col-5`, etc.

+# Creating Multiple Column Layouts

+The Layout in the below Code Playground is a Two Column Layout.
+Similarly try out multiple column layouts like One Column Layout, Three Column Layout, etc. in the below Code Playground.